How to eliminate stress, negative emotions and disruptive behaviour in schools?

 To foster the role of Education

-Quiet Time with the Transcendental Meditation programme consists in adding for a few minutes at the beginning and at the end of the school day the twice-daily practice of a simple, scientifically documented psycho-physiological technique Transcendental Meditation that has been found to be effective for the development of brain functioning, cognitive performance, personality integration, and positive social behaviour.
-During the Quiet Time period students, who volunteer and whose parents approve, practice the Transcendental Meditation technique while others are engaged in non-academic activities such as quiet reading or rest.
+The Quiet Time with Transcendental Meditation programme consists in adding for a few minutes at the beginning and at the end of the school day the twice-daily practice of a simple, scientifically documented psycho-physiological technique Transcendental Meditation that has been found to be effective for the development of brain functioning, cognitive performance, personality integration and positive social behaviour.
+During the Quiet Time period students who volunteer and whose parents approve, practise the Transcendental Meditation technique while others are engaged in non-academic activities such as quiet reading or rest.